To enable adults with intellectual disabilities to live full, rich, safe lives while meaningfully participating in the community.

 Director of Programs and Services

-Kim is responsible for the oversight of the entire program and services team.
-This position is accountable for all the residents, clients and staff and the actual day to day operations of our homes.
-In addition, Kim is responsible for our Day Habilitation Program and our Wolens Program (community outreach).
-Kim comes from a very large family so she is very calm in the midst of chaos.
+Candace is responsible for the oversight of the entire program and services team.
+She is accountable for all the residents, clients and staff and the actual day to day operations of our homes.
+In addition, she is responsible for our Day Habilitation Program and our Wolens Program (community outreach).

-Tai manages the direct care staff and supervises the Yale, Miller 1, Miller 2, Toub and Bauer homes, part of the home and community-based services program.
-She creates staff schedules, leads annual planning meetings and is responsible for the safety and well-being of clients.
-Tai was named after Tai Babilonia, the first American pair skater with Randy Gardner.
-You can catch her skating down the hall – without any skates.
+Erica manages the direct care staff and supervises the Levy 1 and 2, Yale, Miller 1 and 2, Toub and Bauer homes, part of the home and community-based services program.
+This position creates staff schedules, leads annual planning meetings and is responsible for the safety and well-being of clients.

 Quality Assurance Specialist

-Erica assures all programs and services including assisted living, HCS and TxHML are in compliance with all regulations.
-She also is responsible for all staff training and maintains our commitment to excellence by evaluating and monitoring the quality of our programs and services.
+Trenesha assures all programs and services including assisted living, HCS and TxHML are in compliance with all regulations.
+She is also responsible for all staff training and maintains our commitment to excellence by evaluating and monitoring the quality of our programs and services.

-Kathy is responsible for the design, implementation and ongoing management of a comprehensive program that encourages engagement of individual volunteers as well as community partners.
-The Community Relations Manager also oversees CHAI’s social media presence and coordinates and updates the CHAI website.
+Brian is responsible for supporting the work of the development department.
+This includes, but is not limited to, tasks for annual campaign, special events and marketing.
+Brian is also responsible for the design, implementation and ongoing management of a comprehensive program that encourages engagement of individual volunteers as well as community partners.

 Officers of the Board